randrin/My-Diary/README.md

-This project was created By [Create React App](https://randrin-nzeukang.netlify.app/).
+This project was created By [Randrin Nzeukang](https://randrin-nzeukang.netlify.app/).

 ## Set up Environement